 Only One God

-We believe there is one and only one living and true God, an infinite Spirit, the Maker and supreme Ruler of Heaven and earth; inexpressibly glorious in holiness, and worthy of all possible honor, confidence and love; that in the unity of the Godhead there are three persons, the Father, the Son and the Holy Spirit, equal in every divine perfection and executing distinct but harmonious offices in the great work of redemption.
+We believe there is one and only one living and true God, an infinite Spirit, the Maker and supreme Ruler of Heaven and earth; inexpressibly glorious in holiness, and worthy of all possible honor, confidence and love.

 Yeshua is Our Messiah and Savior

-We believe that Yeshua (Jesus) of Nazareth, God’s Son, is the Messiah and Master.
+We believe that Yeshua (Jesus) of Nazareth, God’s Son, is the Messiah and Master, the manifestation of God Himself in human flesh.
 He was conceived by the Holy Spirit and born of the virgin Mary.
 He lived a sinless life by full obedience to the Torah, died in our place to pay the penalty for our sins, rose from the dead after three days, ascended bodily into heaven, and is coming again to establish His eternal kingdom.
 We believe there is no other Messiah.
 We are His disciples, and we seek to follow Him in obedience.

 “For many deceivers have gone out into the world, those who do not confess the coming of Yeshua the Messiah in the flesh.
 Such a one is the deceiver and the antichrist… If anyone comes to you and does not bring this teaching, do not receive him into your house or give him any greeting, for whoever greets him takes part in his wicked works” (2 John 1:7, 10-11).